web-widget/shared-cache/README.md

 ### Internal Implementation

-Internally, `createFetch` is an alias for the `createSharedCacheFetch` function, but only `createFetch` is exported from the package.
+The `createFetch` function is the main and only exported API for creating cached fetch functions.

 ### CacheStorage Class